“If your actions inspire others to dream more, learn more, do more and become more, you are a leader.”

 Transformation begins with YOU and requires you take the time to be clear about why, how and what workplace culture YOU are committed to create, before you leap.
 Then, when you do, you go all in.
 And… you enjoy success and the greatest joys of leadership.

-As published in St. Louis Small Business Monthly, February 2013
+As published in my column The Extraordinary Workplace in St. Louis Small Business Monthly, February 2013